ersheff/interdependent-series/README.md

 # Interdependent Series
 A trio of compositions featuring interdependent collaborative performance with physics-based virtual instruments.

--   *Resuscitation* – laptop quartet
+-   *Resuscitation* – laptop/percussion quartet
--   *Metropolacy* – duet for snare drum and laptop
+-   *Metropolacy* – duet for snare drum and laptop/percussion
 -   *Hydrokardia* – telematic laptop duet

 To download these compositions, including scores and all supplemental content, simply use the "Download ZIP" option in the "Clone or Download" menu.